Passive investing: What is it and is it a better option than active investing?

 Passive investing is a long-term investment strategy in which investors seek to grow their money over time with minimal effort and cost.
 The goal of passive investing is to buy and hold investments for the long-term with minimal trading activity, thereby reducing the amount of fees paid on transactions.

-With passive investing, investors have the potential to benefit from long-term fundamental market growth while minimizing expenses such as trading fees and capital gains taxes that come with share transactions.
+With passive investing, investors have the potential to benefit from long-term fundamental market growth while minimising expenses such as trading fees and capital gains taxes that come with share transactions.
 But in doing so, they may miss out on growth opportunities that they would obtain with active investing – the opposite of passive investing.

 Active investing is buying and selling investments, attempting to beat average market return.
 Again, this can be done in several ways.
 It might be by using a money manager that tries to beat the market or by building a portfolio of high-growth stocks.